Surfing in Dorset

 surfing in dorset

-Dorset is home to lots of rare waves that only break on the largest of swells.
+Dorset is home to lots of rare waves that only break on the largest swells.

 Kimmeridge

-Kimmeridge also known as a K-bay on the Jurrasic Coast is without a doubt the jewel in Dorset’s surfing crown.
+Kimmeridge, also known as a K-bay on the Jurrasic Coast, is undoubtedly the jewel in Dorset’s surfing crown.

 The Ledges